Angelina Love: Personal life

 In late 2007, she began dating Jared Weeks, the lead singer of the band Saving Abel, but as of August 2008, the couple decided to split.

 In January 2015, Williams began dating fellow TNA wrestler Davey Richards.
 The couple announced their engagement on April 27, 2015, and were married on June 10, 2015.

 On July 30, Williams announced on her Twitter account that she and Richards were expecting their first child, a boy born on March 17, 2016.
-In 2017, Williams tweeted that she and Richards have divorced, on good terms.
+In 2017, Williams tweeted that she and Richards have divorced.

 On March 8, 2023, Love announced her engagement to longtime boyfriend and fellow professional wrestler Merton Woolard.
+On October 1, 2023 Love married Woolard in an intimate beach ceremony.